mohdwaseem27/ekf/README.md

    ```

-3. Clone this repository to your ROS workspace:
+3. Clone this package to your ROS workspace:

    ```
    cd <path_to_your_ros_workspace>/src